moradpablo/BaSP-M2023/README.md

 ## Week 02
--Started working with HTML, GIT and GitHub.
+- Started working with HTML, GIT and GitHub.
--Created a folder with all the necessary files (README.md/ assets and index.html) -Created a repository on GitHub and linked it with git -Started to work on the project
+- Created a folder with all the necessary files (README.md/ assets and index.html)
+- Created a repository on GitHub and linked it with git
+- Started to work on the project
--Started to edit index.html with Visual Studio Code and GIT (adding images, text, etc) -Once the html is finished and with all the changes saved.
-I pushed it to github -I started to create this README.md
+- Started to edit index.html with Visual Studio Code and GIT (adding images, text, etc)
+- Once the html is finished and with all the changes saved.
+I pushed it to github
+- I started to create this README.md
--Once all the changes are saved I send everything to github -I tried to help my coworkers with what they needed -Finally I did the quiz and handed in the work
+- Once all the changes are saved I send everything to github
+- I tried to help my coworkers with what they needed
+- Finally I did the quiz and handed in the work